Parking and towing

 - Private property owners and occupiers who have entered into an arrangement with local government have given authority for local government officers to issue infringement notices to anyone who parks contrary to any signs or road markings such as parking in a space displaying the international symbol of access without displaying a disability parking permit.

 - Towing operators who remove vehicles from private property must have authority from the owner or occupier to tow vehicles from the property.
 If you perform private property towing ensure your business practices meet the legal requirements.
-For more information about private property parking and towing for towing operators, see the Information for tow truck licence holders fact sheet.
+For more information about private property parking and towing for towing operators, see the Information for tow truck operator accreditation holders fact sheet.

 Private property parking and towing